yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 ## Dataset Update Log
 2022.06 SKIPP'd v1: Release 2017-2019 benchmark and raw dataset collected at Stanford campus.

+## Dependencies
+See `requirements.txt`.
+All the codes are writen in Python 3.6.1.
+The deep learning models are implemented using deep learning framework TensorFlow 2.4.1 and trained on GPU cluster, with NVIDIA TESLA V100 32GB or A100 40GB card.
+TensorFlow 2.4.1 is compatible with CUDA 11.2.0 and cuDNN 8.1.1.33.

 ## Dataset Description